 A 48-year-old member asked:

-what are those grey spots on my eyeball?
+What are those grey spots on my eyeball?

 1 doctor answer • 1 doctor weighed in

-32 years experience Ophthalmology
+Ophthalmology 34 years experience

 Probably normal: Grey spots on the sclera (white of the eye) are usually areas of thinning of the eye wall, which is common with age.
 This thinning allows the pigmented tissues beneath the sclera to show through, which gives this grey appearance.
 However, areas of increased pigmentation (usually brown or black) can indicate a risk for cancer or pre-cancer on the surface of the eye, so get an eye exam to be sure.

 1 doctor answer • 2 doctors weighed in

 Hard to say: A common finding is a peripheral grey haze ; edge of cornea known as "arcus senilus".
 A normal finding in elderly, may indicate triglyceride/cholesterol issues in young patients.

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 50% off with $15/month membership